lkerr/groundfish-MSE/documentation/econ_module.md

 # Economic module documentation
 ### Min-Yang Lee; Anna Birkenbach (Min-Yang.Lee@noaa.gov; abirken@udel.edu)

-<br> Describes the code that implements the "Economic Simulation Module" in the management strategy evaluation
+<br> Describes the code that implements the "Economic Simulation Module" in the management strategy evaluation.
+Also describes a sub-model (runSim_econonly.R and runEcon_moduleonly.R) that have been modified to only simulate the economic component of the model.

 ***
 ### Status